-- The Congress should adjust the cost-share for the Brandon Road project to 100 percent federal in the Water Resources Development Act of 2022, given that the project is national in scope, protects all eight Great Lakes states and two Canadian provinces from the spread of invasive carp, and allows the U.S. Army Corps of Engineers to test technologies that could be deployed in other parts of the country to prevent the movement of aquatic invasive species. - The U.S. Army Corps of Engineers should continue to provide the public and stakeholders with regular updates about the progress of the project, engineering, and design effort for Brandon Road Lock and Dam.
+- Appropriate additional construction funds in FY 2024 to the U.S. Army Corps of Engineers so that the U.S. Army Corps of Engineers may initiate construction on phase I of the project in May 2024. - The U.S. Army Corps of Engineers should continue to provide the public and stakeholders with regular updates about the progress of the preconstruction, engineering, and design effort for Brandon Road Lock and Dam.